 If you think your dog might be suffering from liver disease, we recommend an emergency veterinarian appointment and blood work.
 Even if your dog does not show any external signs, the liver disease progresses rapidly and does not always show obvious indications.

-Supplements are one viable improvement.
-It is best to consult with a veterinarian before giving your pet any supplements especially if they are currently taking any medications or other supplements.
-Liver Support from Prana Pets is one high-quality option, designed to ease painful symptoms and lethargy.
+Supplements are one viable option for easing your dog's discomfort.
+It is best to consult with a veterinarian before giving your pet any supplements, especially if they are currently taking any medications or other supplements.
+Liver Support from Prana Pets is one high-quality option, designed to ease painful symptoms of liver disease and lethargy.

 Once your pet sees the veterinarian, they will recommend some supportive therapies including liver-protective drugs, vitamin K supplementation, and adenosyl.
 If the disease is advanced then a visit to an animal hospital for more intensive treatments would be recommended.